What is Autofocus

-Autofocus is a system that proposes to use a single master To-do list.
-The organization and the way of
+Autofocus is a system that proposes the use of a single master To-do list.
+Organizing and processing the list is

-processing the To-do list are done in such a way that the right tasks are done at the right time.
+done in such a way that the right tasks will be done at the right time.
 Very important, and we emphasize this

-basic element of the system, everything will be done without prioritizing the tasks by their importance.
+basic element of the system, everything will be done without prioritizing tasks according to their importance.

 How was created Autofocus Time management system

 The Autofocus Time Management System was launched in early 2009.
-The one who created this time management system
+The one who created this task management system

-is Mark Forster (born 24 November 1943) a British business coach specialized in time management and personal
+is Mark Forster, born on 24 November 1943.
+A British business coach specialized in time management and personal

-organization.
-He is best known for some of its books on time management:
+organization, he is best known for some of his books on time management:

 - Do It Tomorrow and Other Secrets of Time Management